 Benign prostatic hyperplasia (BPH) is a condition that affects many men as they age.
 It refers to the non-cancerous enlargement of the prostate gland, which can cause urinary symptoms such as a weak stream, frequent trips to the bathroom, and difficulty starting and stopping urination.
-If you are experiencing these symptoms, you are not alone.
-It is estimated that more than 50% of men over the age of 60 have BPH.
-The good news is that many BPH treatment options are available to help manage the symptoms of BPH.

-BPH Treatment Options
+Treatment Options for BPH

 1. Watchful Waiting

 Watchful waiting, also known as active surveillance, is a good option for men with mild symptoms or those not ready for treatment.
-This approach involves monitoring your symptoms over time and changing your lifestyle, such as reducing your fluid intake before bedtime, to help manage your symptoms.
+This approach involves monitoring your signs over time and changing your lifestyle, such as reducing your fluid intake before bedtime, to help manage your symptoms.
 If your symptoms worsen or interfere with your daily life, your doctor may recommend more aggressive treatment.

 2. Medications